ferdly/punchclock/steamda.md

 1. Exception JSON
 Check Exception JSON (Logic, REST, Session, and Layout all work) Forgot to PUNCHIN approx 9:20 as per texts
-Applied Bootstrap 4 Logical Color Classes to BN_ and BB_ for _Primary _Sescondary and _Danger
+Applied Bootstrap 4 Logical Color Classes to BN_ and BB_ for _Primary _Sescondary and _Danger_
+Now I am going to work on the Multiple Build Courses based on Student Enroll Buttons JSON